jttyeung/jttyeung.github.io/_posts/2017-04-29-scraping-and-crawling-craigslist-with-scrapy.md

 <br>
 ### Configure Your Pipelines.py (If Needed)
 Pipelines.py is pretty damn awesome.
-You can use this file to cleanse or validate your data, check for duplicates, and or write your data into a database/external file (like JSON or JSON Lines).
-It's what I call the place to put all that extra code.
+You can use this file to cleanse or validate your data, check for duplicates, and write your data into a database/external file (like JSON or JSON Lines).
+It's what I call the place to put all that extra post-crawling/scraping code.
 You can also get creative and make multiple pipelines for different spiders, etc. Below I'm streaming my data into my PostgreSQL database using SQLAlchemy.
-Here's an example of what your code might look like:
+Here's an example of what your code might look like and why:

 ``` python
     from scrapy.exceptions import DropItem  # Module to handle (drop) bad items